BKNR/mokujin/README.md

 # Mokujin

 Mokujin is a discord bot that fetches Tekken 7 framedata.
-It uses [discord.py](https://github.com/Rapptz/discord.py) and is updated to use Python 3.6.4
+It uses [discord.py](https://github.com/Rapptz/discord.py) v1.0.1 and is updated to use Python 3.6+

-Some work has gone into it and it now works quite well, let's call it version 0.5.
-All of the main functionalities have been implemented and work, and now it should also be more stable.
+Some work has gone into it and it now works quite well, let's call it version 0.7 All of the main functionalities have been implemented and work, and it doesn't crash very often anymore.
 Framedata acquired from RBNorway, lot of help and inspiration [hanyaa's TkPublic bot](https://github.com/hanyaah/TkPublic).

-I'll start on the work to have this converted to discord.py rewrite (v1.0+)
+On 2019-04-17 the project was migrated to discord.py rewrite (v1.0).

 ## If you want to use this: